Innovation Stream Overview

 Artificial intelligence is a key enabler of autonomous driving.
 While it is already widely accepted for perception and scene understanding to increase dependability, the use of AI for trajectory planning and control is relatively new.

-To close this gap, Infineon Technologies and The Autonomous call on global key industry players and research institutes to collaborate and join forces in order to create a common understanding of how to use AI safely for trajectory planning and control, thus enhancing existing classical algorithms.
+To close this gap, Infineon Technologies and The Autonomous called on global key industry players and research institutes to collaborate and join forces in order to create a common understanding of how to use AI safely for trajectory planning and control, thus enhanced existing classical algorithms.

 Expert Circle Lead: